 If you’re feeling a higher-than-usual level of stress, it’s probably time to reevaluate your use of social media and potentially unfollow some accounts.
 It’s also important to ask yourself if you’re using social media more in response to negative emotions.

-As Becca Burns, MA, LPC of Taylor Counseling Group, explains, it’s common to use social media as a way to soothe or numb uncomfortable emotions, which isn’t helpful, either.
+As Burns explains, it’s common to use social media as a way to soothe or numb uncomfortable emotions, which isn’t helpful, either.
 "Often, my clients use social media as a 'self-soothing pacifier' when they’re experiencing uncomfortable emotions," Burns says.
 "Identifying your triggers for turning to social media can help start the process of reducing the negative impact on your overall health."

 Having Trouble Sleeping